 Is Hot Water Coming From the Cold Faucet?

 Tank-style water heaters typically heat to 140℉.
-A thermometer reading of roughly 140℉ is normal if you fill the cup at the P/T valve.
-A thermometer reading around 120℉ is more likely when drawing water from a faucet.
+So, if the cup is filled at the P/T valve, a thermometer reading of roughly 140℉ is normal.
+If drawing the water from a faucet, 120℉ is more likely.
 If the water heater utilizes a mixing valve, such as the EXT models, the water at the P/T valve may reach 180℉, which can be dangerous even though it is ultimately tempered down to the same 120℉ at the faucet.

 Technician Tip: Consult your owner’s manual or manufacturer for information on your water heater’s intended temperature if you don’t have a Suburban or Dometic model.